datatlas-erasme/front/docs/front.md

 # Front

+## Code style

+ESlint is configured with a basic code style, including React hooks dependency hints.

+VSCode can display the ESlint errors and warnings thanks to the ESlint extension.

+This extension includes a formatter to automatically reformat written code based on the code style.

 ## Use DatAtlas Kepler custom package

 DatAtlas needs a custom version of Kepler where a column can have multiple values.
 This is achieved by using a JSON value.